This post was originally published on June 21, 2018 and completely updated with fresh information on March 19, 2020.

 To make it as a content marketing manager, you need to be able to keep up.

-Because you have to be able to deliver content the way your audience is consuming it.
+Because you must be able to deliver content the way your audience is consuming it.

 Creativity is huge in content marketing.
 However, if you can’t quantify the success of your creative endeavors (that content you painstakingly put together), you are missing a huge piece of what it takes to be a top content marketing manager.

 In other words, you need to be able to track and measure the effect your content campaigns have on your audience.
-You have to be able to prove your content marketing works to get buy-in from your bosses.
+You must be able to prove your content marketing works to get buy-in from your bosses.

 Most of all, if you can’t quantify whether or not your content is working, you also won’t know how to improve and change up your game plan.
 You’ll keep posting and publishing the same sort of stuff.